Kaby Lake: Operating system support

 Intel began to add Kaby Lake support to the Linux kernel on version 4.5.
 A P state bug was fixed in kernel 4.10 that had prevented motherboards from activating the processors' turbo frequencies.

-Under new policies established in January 2016, Microsoft only supports the latest version of Windows on newly-released CPU microarchitectures, beginning with Kaby Lake and AMD Bristol Ridge.
+Under new policies established in January 2016, Microsoft only supports an NT 10.0-based Windows platform on newly-released CPU microarchitectures, beginning with Kaby Lake and AMD Bristol Ridge.
 Therefore, Microsoft only supports Kaby Lake under Windows 10, and Windows Update blocks updates from being installed on Kaby Lake systems running versions older than Windows 10.
-In support of this restriction, Intel provides chipset drivers for Windows 10 only.
-An enthusiast-created modification was released that disabled the Windows Update check and allowed Windows 8.1 and earlier to continue to be updated on the platform.
+In support of this restriction, Intel provides chipset drivers for Windows 10 only, although VirtualBox provides drivers for other versions.
+An enthusiast-created modification was released that disabled the Windows Update check and allowed Windows 8.1 and earlier to continue to be updated on Skylake and later platforms.

-Support for most Kaby Lake processors and older were dropped by Windows 11, excluding the Core i7-7820HQ and X series.
+Support for every Kaby Lake processor and older was dropped by Windows 11, excluding all Kaby Lake R, Kaby Lake G, Kaby Lake X, and Amber Lake processors, as well as the Core i7-7820HQ.